tppham/android-secure-s3-sync/docs/README.txt

 to your contacts database.
 It intentionally violates the android rules by performing edits on contacts that are owned by other providers in order to bring them into synch.
-When you disassociate with an account, you still have all of your contacts saved remotely.
+When you disassociate with an account, although the contacts are temporarily deleted from the phone, they are saved remotely and will be restored during the next sync.
-[XXX description needs work and updating to reflect reality and discuss any cons]
-XXX there are tihngs that can go wrong..  wont disassociating make the sync think that all the accounts were deleted?
-If these deletions are synched to the remote then we lost the data.

 ** Android